grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ### **Method**

-The data retrieved from 4plebs was prepared and analyzed in the attached Jupyter notebook (NewNurseHate.ipynb **[current name]**).
+The data retrieved from 4plebs was prepared and analyzed in the attached Jupyter notebook (NurseHateFinal.ipynb **[current name]**).
 The number and title of each step correspond with the number and title of each step in this notebook.

 #### 1. Preparing data